 Various imaging techniques are helpful in determining the presence of kidney stones.
 The best approach uses spiral (or helical) computed tomography (CT) scans.
 If these scans are not available, the person will need an ultrasound or standard x-rays.
 If no stones show up, but the person has severe pain that suggests the presence of kidney stones, the next step is an intravenous pyelogram (IVP).

-Computed Tomography (CT): CT scans use x-rays with computer technology to produce 3D images of the body.
-A type of CT scan called a spiral or helical CT scan is currently the best method for diagnosing stones in either the kidneys or the ureters.
+CT scans use x-rays with computer technology to produce 3D images of the body.
+A type of CT scan called a spiral or helical CT scan is currently the most accurate method for diagnosing stones in either the kidneys or the ureters.
 CT scans can be used to find the exact location of the stone, as well as to look for anatomical problems that may have led to stone formation.
-This test is fast, noninvasive, and it provides detailed, accurate images of even very small stones.
-If stones are not present, a spiral CT scan can often identify other causes of pain in the kidney area.
-It is better than x-rays, ultrasound, and IVP for detecting kidney stones.
-Experts hope spiral CT will eventually be able to identify the chemicals present in a stone.
+This test provides detailed, accurate images of even very small stones.
+A spiral CT scan can often identify other causes of pain in the kidney area.
+However, radiation exposure is an issue with CT scans and overuse is a concern.

-Ultrasound: Ultrasound is a noninvasive technique that uses sound waves to create images of internal organs and structures.
-Ultrasound can detect uric acid stones and blockages in the urinary tract.
+Ultrasound is a noninvasive technique that uses sound waves to create images of internal organs and structures.
+Ultrasound is now often used as the initial screening test for stones.
+It is also used to screen patients who need monitoring for stone recurrence.
 It is not useful for finding very small stones, but some research indicates that it may be an effective first diagnostic step in the emergency room to help identify whether a person has a stone.
 Ultrasound is also effective in children.

 IVP should not be used on patients with kidney failure.
 There is also a risk for an allergic reaction to standard dyes, although newer, less allergenic dyes are becoming available.